neuschaefer/reform-handbook/src/source/safety.rst

 **Before servicing anything on the inside, make sure that the wall power is unplugged and remove all battery cells.**

 **Damage to Hearing:** The headphone output of MNT Reform can be forced to extreme volume which may damage your hearing if you are not careful.
-Please make sure to set the volume to 30% or less before wearing headphones connected to MNT Reform and adjust the volume to a comfortable level.
+Please make sure to set the volume to 30% or less before connecting headphones to MNT Reform, and then adjust the volume to a comfortable level.